 Although the “Ghost” was played by a professional stunt, the scene of slow-mo pursuit next to the Becker’s house and the very stabbing of Casey reveals a man of high stature and thereafter Stu Macher to be the one, who does the “dirty job” with the knife.

 Even though Tatum Riley tells that she and Stu had spent the night before together, this claim does not stand with facts, critics and common sense.
 Randy Meeks unconsciously destroys this version with an unsuitable joke about the anatomic details of the slaughter.
 Billy and Stu have previously foreseen the fact that Macher would become the main suspect as the ex-boyfriend of Casey Becker and they would need to ensure an alibi.
 On the other hand, the telephone company, in fact, has the exact time of the call and Macher’s alibi and Tatum’s certainly could be easily demolished by the police.
-In a scene when Casey manages to take the mask of the murderer off, movie openly hints us that the girl recognizes the face.
+In a scene when Casey manages to take the mask of the murderer off, the movie openly hints at us that the girl recognizes the face.
 As Stu Macher had been her ex-boyfriend, Casey also had to know Billy Loomis, his fellow and a boy from the same school as she is.
-The main argument for Stu Macher as the «Ghost face» is the words of Kevin Williamson, a screenwriter who has once confirmed that it was Stu who did stab Casey.
+The main argument for Stu Macher as the killer is the words of Kevin Williamson, a screenwriter who has once confirmed that it was Stu who did stab Casey.

 Assassination attempt on Sidney Prescott